 - For changing the cPanel, MySQL, FTP passwords, log into the control panel of your hosting account and follow the available options.
 If you are confused, contact the hosting support to get help.

-Future Steps to Avoid Getting WordPress Hacked
+Future Steps to Avoid Getting Hacked

 - Update Everything: We guess we don’t have to stress the importance of keeping your site updated.
-You should update the WordPress core, active themes, plugins.
+You should update the WP core, active themes, plugins.
 At the same time, make sure you delete the unused themes and plugins too.

-- Limit Login Attempts: By default, WordPress allows anyone to try unlimited passwords for any account.
+- Limit Login Attempts: By default, WP allows anyone to try unlimited passwords for any account.
 This leads to brute force attacks and possible site vulnerabilities.
 Fortunately, there are some free plugins like Login LockDown and Loginizer Security to help you limit the login attempts.

 - Disable PHP Execution: In most cases, hackers create backdoors by creating PHP files which look like core files.
 You can prevent these threats by disabling PHP execution in the relevant directories, like the uploads and includes folder.
 Here’s a step-by-step tutorial to do that.